wessenstam/gts2021-prep/phase3/phase3.rst

    .. figure:: images/11.png

-Now that we have a repo and some data in it we can configure drone to see the push and pick up the dockerfile and start running the CI/CD pipeline...
+Now that we have a repo and some data in it, we can configure drone to see the push and start running the CI/CD pipeline...

 ------